Panniku/MP3-Player/README.md

 # MP3 Player
-Overlay based Android 4.4 themed(?) song player for Android 6+
+Overlay based Song Player for Android 6 and above

 ## Usage / How to set up
 1. Install the app.
 Once installed, open it